Adam McKay: Directing

 McKay has directed, and co-written with Will Ferrell, the films Anchorman: The Legend of Ron Burgundy (2004), Talladega Nights: The Ballad of Ricky Bobby (2006), Step Brothers (2008), The Other Guys (2010), and Anchorman 2: The Legend Continues (2013).
 He has directed an "alternate film" about Ron Burgundy that is considered a companion to Anchorman: The Legend of Ron Burgundy (2004) entitled Wake Up, Ron Burgundy: The Lost Movie (2004), which is made up mostly of alternative takes, deleted scenes, and scrapped sub-plots from the original film strung together with a narrative.

 McKay directed and co-wrote with Ferrell the George W. Bush Broadway show You're Welcome America.
 He produced the horror-action film Hansel & Gretel: Witch Hunters.

 McKay directed the TV movie documentary Lifecasters (2013).
 He has directed a number of short films, including digital shorts for Saturday Night Live, and the short video "Good Cop, Baby Cop" for Funny or Die that stars his daughter Pearl.
 Among the other short films he has directed include The Procedure (2007) starring Will Ferrell, Willem Dafoe, and Andy Richter, Green Team (2008) starring Ferrell, John C. Reilly, and himself, and the K-Swiss commercial, Kenny Powers: The K-Swiss MFCEO (2011), starring Danny McBride as Kenny Powers from Eastbound & Down, which he co-produces with Ferrell and has also directed an episode of.

-He directed and wrote the film adaptation of the Michael Lewis non-fiction book The Big Short, released in 2015.
+He directed and wrote the film adaptation of the Michael Lewis non-fiction book The Big Short, about the 2008 financial crisis, and the build-up of the financial and credit bubble.
+The film opened in limited release on December 11, 2015, expanded to wide release on December 23, 2015; the film starred Brad Pitt, Christian Bale, Ryan Gosling, and Steve Carell.
 He received a nomination for the Academy Award for Best Director and the Academy Award for Best Adapted Screenplay for his work in the film, winning his first Academy Award in the latter category.
 In 2016, he and co-writer Charles Randolph received the USC Scripter Award for their screenplay.

 In 2016, he became attached to the superhero film Irredeemable based on the comic of the same name by Mark Waid.